THE STORY

 Dear Reader,

-Shortly after Ezekiel’s death in February 2021, my family moved out to 20 acres of farmland in the Willamette Valley.
+Shortly after Zeke’s death, my family moved out to 20 acres of farmland in the Willamette Valley.
 Zeke’s Farm is a space where we have continued healing and living in honor of my beautiful brother and the life he lived.
-The farm has been a gift that has held us in our grief, and we hope to share the gift with others who seek restoration and hope.
+The farm has been a gift that has held us in our grief, and we share this gift with others who seek restoration and hope.
 As I continue to heal from loss, I feel compelled to walk beside others experiencing any type of grief.
-My mission is to foster a creative, resilient, and empathetic community through collective healing.
-I want to honor the joy Ezekiel brought to every life he impacted by cultivating joy with others and holding space for all emotions to exist.

 As you journey through the valleys and the hills of this life, I hope you experience moments of profound peace and presence that carry you.
 You are not alone.
 You are enough.
 You are loved.